Liquid Omega-3 Fish Oil Vs. Capsules: Which Is More Effective?

 Ineffective Omega 3 Doses

-First of all, a deceptively small amount of oil fits inside gelatine capsules.
+First of all, a deceptively small amount of oil fits inside the gelatine capsule of a fish oil supplement.
 This is a big problem since studies have shown that omega-3 benefits depend on getting an adequate dose.

 Since most people struggle to swallow this many pills, the switch from liquid to capsules has made it significantly harder for consumers to get the amount of omega-3s that earlier generations enjoyed by the spoonful.